The Definitive Buying Guide

 Crown Pavilions

 Crown leads on price at every spec level in this comparison.
-At £26,180 for a 5×3m Contemporary, Crown is the lowest-priced building at this specification tier — well below Green Retreats' A1 (£36,450), Crane's Pavilion Garden Room (from £36,560) and comfortably ahead of anything comparable.
-Step up to the Sandringham Professional at £36,300 and you're at the same headline price as Green Retreats and Crane, but with a materially higher specification.
-Even the Sandringham Premium (£43,550) undercuts Green Retreats' X1 (from £49,950) while offering a closer-matched spec.
+At £26,180 for a 5×3m Contemporary, Crown is the lowest-priced building at this specification tier — well below Green Retreats' A1 at £36,450 and materially ahead of anything comparable that includes triple glazing, AC and aluminium doors as standard.
+Step up to the Sandringham Professional at £36,300 and you're at the same headline price as Green Retreats' A1 but with a materially higher specification.
+The Sandringham Premium at £43,550 undercuts both Green Retreats' X1 (from £49,950) and Crane's Pavilion Garden Room (which quotes at £53,355 for 3.6×4.8m through Crane's online configurator, 15% larger than a 5×3m).
 Cabin Master's £24,850 is lower on the sticker but delivers double-glazed uPVC, no heating or cooling, and a different class of construction.
-Compared like-for-like on what's actually in the box, Crown is the price leader at every tier.
+Malvern's Henwick 12×12 at £25,855 (redwood) is competitively priced but is a smaller, corner-format-only building that doesn't come in a 5×3m configuration.

 Best for Spec